bit23/try-linq/README.md

 ![data-panel](doc/data-panel.jpg)

-It is possible to define more or less complex linq queries directly in the integrated code editor, so you can modify the logic in real time.
+Through the integrated code editor it is possible to define linq queries of different complexity in order to modify the logic in real time.
 A list of useful snippets is also available to test every feature of the library.

 ![code-panel](doc/code-panel.jpg)

-The last panel will display the results of the query applied to the data.
-It will also be possible to choose to use the results as source data or export them if necessary.
+The next panel displays the results of the query applied to the data.
+You can also use those results as source data or export them if necessary.

 ![result-panel](doc/result-panel.jpg)